The Divine Deathfeatured

 when I experienced visions

-that soon came manifest
+that became manifest

 & heard voices